UHIOconnor/template/projects/project-3.md

 Trojan present and the diagram on the right demonstrates a channel where a Trojan has created a covert channel.
 <img class="ui floated left image" style="margin-bottom: 20px" src="../images/trojan.png">
+Also in the project i went over how the trojan could find its way onto the hosts system initially such as phishing or pharming.